Spur End services

 Trivia and History

-The service area dates back to at least the early 1990s and began with a BP filling station, with the turning into it replacing some properties called Butler's Cottages.
-The filling station was joined by The Starfish pub and indoor soft play area and a Burger King Drive Thru with external play area in 1996, which at the time of opening was a rare example of a Burger King drive-thru in England.
+It opened with a BP filling station, which was joined by The Starfish pub and a Burger King Drive Thru in 1996, which at the time of opening was a rare example of a Burger King drive thru in England.